tripal/tripal/docs/dev_guide/contributing/pull_requests.rst

   - Really in almost every case, there should be an issue for a PR.
 This allows feedback and discussion before the coding happens.
 Not grounds to reject, but encourage users to create issues at start of their PR.
 Better late than never :).
 - Each PR **must** be tested/approved by at least 2 users with at least one user being a "trusted committer."
   - Testers **should** describe how the testing was performed if applicable (allows others to replicate the test).
-  - At the project management committee's discretion, a PR may be subject to only one PR.
+  - At the Project Management Committee's (PMC) discretion, a PR may be subject to only one review.
 Generally these are small and obvious commits.
   - While Tripal's review body is small, only one of the code reviews must be a thorough functional test.
   - Tripal's guiding philosophy is to encourage open contribution.
 With this in mind, committers should **work with contributors** to resolve issues in their PRs.
 PRs that will not be merged should be closed, **transparently citing** the reason for closure.
 In an ideal world, features that would be closed are discouraged at the **issue phase** before the code is written!
   - The pull request branch should be deleted after merging (if not from a forked repository) by the person who performs the merge.